hammadshaikhha/hammadshaikhha.github.io/_pages/about.md

 My research examines student success in higher education, the impact of supportive leadership on employees, and the social integration of foreigners, using experimental and quasi-experimental methods.

-I teach microeconomics, econometrics, and experimental methods to master’s students in economics and business. <span style="color:blue"> You can view my CV [here](https://shaikhhammad.com/files/HammadShaikhCV.pdf) </span>.
+I teach microeconomics, econometrics, and experimental methods to master’s students in economics and business. <span style="color:blue">

+My CV can be viewed [here](https://shaikhhammad.com/files/HammadShaikhCV.pdf) </span>.